Ben Roethlisberger: Motorcycle accident

-Police sources indicated that Roethlisberger suffered fractures to the jaw and right sinus cavity, as well as a nine-inch laceration to the back of the head, the loss of two teeth, and several chipped teeth.

-At Mercy Hospital, he went immediately into surgery to repair the broken bones in his face.
-A subsequent news conference with the hospital staff was brief but confirmed early reports that the most serious injuries were to the head and face.
-After surgery on June 13 2006, Roethlisberger was upgraded to fair condition.

-The most serious injuries to Roethlisberger were a broken upper and lower jaw and a broken nose.

-Roethlisberger was released from the hospital on June 14, 2006.
-The next day, he released a statement apologizing for concerning friends, family, all his fans, and the Steelers organization, and in which he also stated, "If I ever ride again, it certainly will be with a helmet."
-Roethlisberger was subsequently videotaped by KDKA-TV staff riding without a helmet on a Pittsburgh freeway.
+Roethlisberger suffered significant facial injuries, including fractures to his jaw and sinus cavity, a broken nose, a nine-inch head laceration, the loss of two teeth, and several chipped teeth.
+He underwent immediate surgery to repair the damage and was upgraded to fair condition the following day.
+A subsequent news conference with hospital staff was brief but confirmed early reports that the most serious injuries were to the head and face.
+He was released from the hospital on June 14 and issued a public apology the next day, in which he also stated, "If I ever ride again, it certainly will be with a helmet."
+Roethlisberger was allegedly videotaped by KDKA-TV staff riding without a helmet a few months later, but the existence of said tape is disputed.

-On June 19, the Pittsburgh police announced that Roethlisberger was to be cited for failure to wear a helmet and failure to operate in his license class.
-Wearing a helmet is optional in Pennsylvania only for operators who possess and have had a motorcycle license for at least two years.
-The driver of the car was cited for failure to yield the right of way.
+Roethlisberger recovered quickly enough to start all three Steelers preseason games later that summer.
+On June 19, Pittsburgh police cited him for failure to wear a helmet and operating outside his license class.
+Under Pennsylvania law, helmets are only optional for riders who have held a motorcycle license for at least two years.
+The driver of the other vehicle was cited for failure to yield the right of way.

-Roethlisberger gave his first television interview after the accident on July 13, with ABC's Good Morning America.
-Despite the seriousness of the accident, his recovery went so well that he started the first three Steelers preseason games in 2006.